Pranav-Balakumar/cybersec/working/4-cert-hier.md

     -rw-r--r-- 1 cybersecurity cybersecurity 1740 Jun 15 12:41 sub-ca.csr
     cyber%

+How do you distinguish between self-signed certificate and a CA issued certificate?
+The difference is in the presence of the "X509v3 Authority Key Identifier" extension.
+Its value will be different from the value of the "X509v3 Subject Key Identifier" extension.
+If they are the same or if the "Authority Key Identifier" extension is not present, then it is a self-signed certificate.

 ##	Create server certificates

+We will now create certificates for server and client.
+We will not do this in the root-ca folder since they are not managed by the CA. Instead they are managed by the user/application/customer.

+    cd cert-hier

 ==> openssl genrsa -out serverkey.key

     Generating RSA private key, 2048 bit long modulus (2 primes)